Suicide Prevention: How You Can Help

 - Mood disorders, such as depression and bipolar disorder

-- Access to lethal means (i.e., unlocked firearms in the home)
+- Access to lethal means (i.e., unlocked firearms in the home or easy-to-access prescription medications)

 - Traumatic loss and other stressful events (i.e., financial difficulties, bullying, family divorce)